shapeshifter/shapeshifter-specification/docs/appendix/message-transport-mechanism.md

 For example, when using HTTP version 1.1, redirects (responses with status code 3xx) should be honored in order to support load balancing.
 Any server errors (responses with status code 5xx), unknown response status codes,  and connection timeouts and resets should be considered temporary failures and delivery should be re-attempted later within the timeout period.
 Only client success or failure messages (responses with status code 200 or a non-ambiguous[^23] 4xx status code, respectively) should be considered final.
-This is standard HTTP 1.1 behavior, as fully described in IETF RFC 2616 [7].
+This is standard HTTP 1.1 behavior, as fully described in IETF RFC 2616 [^B7].

+[^B7]: Fielding, R., Gettys, J., Mogul, J., Frystyk, H., Masinter, L., Leach, P., and T. Berners-Lee, ""Hypertext Transfer Protocol -- HTTP/1.1", RFC 2616," 1999.

 [^22]: Please note that USEF makes no warranties whatsoever as to the uninterrupted availability of its web site, and that production services should not rely on the schema being hosted at this location for purposes such as validation: a local copy should be used instead.